MikhailWahib/redis-clone/README.md

 # Redis Clone

-This project is a simplified clone of Redis, supporting basic commands and using the Redis Serialization Protocol (RESP) for communication.
+This project is a simplified clone of Redis, supporting basic commands and using the Redis Serialization Protocol (RESP) for communication and Data persistence using Append Only File (AOF).

 \*\*This project is for educational purposes and not meant to be on production.\*\*